Playing Death Games to Put Food on the Table Episode 5 Review: This Became A Bit Boring

 Playing Death Games to Put Food on the Table Episode 5 Review

 This episode opens with Yuki likely going through a screening before she goes on to play her 27th game.
 Her handler then tells her how the upcoming death game will be called the haunted house.
 Following this, we see her having a conversation with a mysterious woman.
-With her, Yuki discusses that it is a possibility that she might start taking things too lightly because of her winning rate.
-However, after this, the episode kind of goes into a standstill, where we see very minimal dialogue.
+With her, Yuki discusses the possibility that she might start taking things too lightly due to her winning rate.
+However, after this, the episode kind of stalls, with very minimal dialogue.

 We do not venture into the games in the first half, and we mostly see the mundane life of Yuki.
 She goes on walks after her games and even thinks about all the bad things she has done to win.
 She remembers all the girls she had to sacrifice for herself and even cries for them in one scene.
 But later, we get an interesting turn of events as we see a man calling Yuki, who introduces himself as the father of a girl who lost her life in one of the games Yuki played.